DataONEorg/matlab-dataone/docs/walk-through.rst

   mgr.view('runNumber', '1');

 The output of the view() function provides more technical details about the run.
+You can also see the provenance details of the run by showing the 'used' and 'generated' sections, like:

+  mgr.view('runNumber', '1', 'sections', {'details, 'used', 'generated'});

 View YesWorkflow diagrams